 There is a sense of circularity to MacNeice’s work, always harkening back from whence it came.
 It is in this tradition that perhaps his work will continue in popularity as, according to Orr, “MacNeice’s excavation is now complete; readers who meet him halfway will find a passage that opens and opens and opens”.

-Purchase your copy of Louis MacNeice: Collected Poems here.
+Purchase your copy of Collected Poems by Louis MacNeice on our website.